 Even today, people like Nesbitt and Warren are unsure of whether or not if there are any more human remains still underground or not.
 But one thing for certain, as long as there are the chances of the Erwin High School still being haunted, is still good.

 Can You Still Visit The School?

 While it might not be a wise thing to just waltz into a school when it’s in session, there are some parts of the school grounds you might want to check out at night.
 As Nesbitt mentioned, the concession stands and the football field area might be a good place to stake out and check for any paranormal activity.
 If you ever wondered why Erwin’s high school football team did so terribly during home games in the past, you can blame it on the poltergeists.
 If you cannot get inside the building, the football field would be your next best place.

 Even though Erwin High School stands at its current location more than 45 years after construction, the hauntings and poltergeist activity might still be happening even today.
 It’s anyone’s guess as to whether or not more bodies are being exhumed or if they are in a spot where it would be impossible to dig them up.
-But if you are planning a trip to Asheville, you would definitely want to add Erwin High School as one of those places to visit when you are going on a ghost hunt.
-Don’t be surprised if you hear any strange noises or floating objects if you are anywhere on the school grounds.
+But if you plan a trip to Asheville, you would definitely want to drive by Erwin High School if you are going on a ghost hunt.
+Don’t be surprised if you hear strange noises or see floating objects if you are anywhere near the school grounds.